Bias as Resource: A Psychological Alignment Model of Resilient Knowledge

 Who should attend

-Whether you are presenting or simply joining the conversation, this pre-conference is intended to bring together scholars across subfields for discussion, debate, and connection before APSA begins.
+This pre-conference is intended to bring together scholars across subfields for discussion, debate, and connection before APSA begins.